Behind the Booking Flow: A Small Sliver of a Big Redesign

 Research and Discovery

-Qualitative Research and Connecting with Skakeholders
+Qualitative Research and Connecting with Stakeholders:

 Our discovery phase was driven by deep user and stakeholder research.
 A dedicated UX researcher conducted extensive usability testing on the legacy app, stakeholder interviews, and conversations with loyalty members.
 These efforts uncovered key pain points and user needs, shaping the foundation for a more intuitive and user-centered redesign.